Quantum Information Dimension and Geometric Entropy: Examples

-This concludes the survey of range of informational properties of geometric quantum states.
+This concludes our survey of informational properties of geometric quantum states.
 Table \ref{tab:summary} summarizes the results.
 The results leave several questions and points of discussion, to which we now turn.
 After which we draw several conclusions.